wyattclarke/wyattclarke.github.io/_posts/2020-09-07-Jeonse-Frat.md

 ---
 layout: post
-title: Pool Your Student Loans to Build a Frat House!
+title: Pool Your Student Loans to Build a Frat House
 ---

 <style>